iAbhishek91/aws-as-code/docs/EC2.md

   - AMI from AWS marketplace.
   _ User own AMI.

+- Every AMI comes with a user from which you can ssh The appropriate user names are as follows:
+  - For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user. (sudo su for root access)
+  - For a CentOS AMI, the user name is centos.
+  - For a Debian AMI, the user name is admin or root.
+  - For a Fedora AMI, the user name is ec2-user or fedora.
+  - For a RHEL AMI, the user name is ec2-user or root.
+  - For a SUSE AMI, the user name is ec2-user or root.
+  - For an Ubuntu AMI, the user name is ubuntu.

+Otherwise, if ec2-user and root don't work, check with the AMI provider.
 > Note: It's important to trust the AMI publisher, at time where you are choosing to select as AMI from AWS marketplace.

 ## AMI life-cycle